jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch?

+--> there is a small gap presently with border-radius boxed prob because multiple elems are involved.

+--> using filter drop shadow mutliple syntax could help here.
+Just not sure exactly when

+--> ok now just saying when not full bleed then donT radius -- but HIDE disabled controls from user

+LOGO IMAGE:
+--> combine logo position chooser into a 4 square
+--> logo image -- offer round or square radio button --> make optional

 --> keeping factoring code over from card front into cardfront configurable (eventually it should go back up to parent level i think but i can keep refactoring now where it is)

---> combine logo position chooser into a 4 square

---> simpler: via radio button, user chooses non-full-bleed and the image is placed in the middle div as opposed to outside of it.

-Though it could always be inside and then just parent be relative or unset...

---> since full bleed can clip, offer user zoom via transform: scale(var(--somethingSomething)) and placement (maybe via transform origin)

 --> icons for layout options